sami-ka/scorepyo/docs/depth_model/model.md

 - optimize the average logloss on all bootstrapped datasets
 - optimize the worst logloss of all bootstrapped datasets

-This approach helps by putiing some uncertainty on the dataset used for calibration, and reduce overfitting.
+This approach helps by putting some uncertainty on the dataset used for calibration, and reduce overfitting.